If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 - Percentages from sales of services and/or products

-- Complex schemes based on location revenue and target achievement
+- Complex charts based on location revenue and target achievement

 - Bonuses and penalties